 - 10.11.1.
-A SWAP is an exchange of two cards. - 10.11.2.
+To SWAP two cards is to exchange their locations. - 10.11.2.
 A card can only ever be swapped into a location it is normally allowed to occupy.
 When a player resolves a swap effect, they must observe any applicable game rules or card abilities that would affect that card in its final destination.
 If a swap effect would resolve while there are no legal exchanges possible, then that effect does nothing.